 This presentation contains various forward-looking statements that reflect management's current views with respect to future events and anticipated financial and operational performance.
 Forward-looking statements as a general matter are all statements other than statements as to historical facts or present facts or circumstances.
 Such statements are made on the basis of assumptions and expectations that we currently believe are reasonable but could prove to be wrong.
 The words "believe", "expect", "anticipate", "intend", "may", "plan", "estimate", "will", "should", "could", "aim" or "might", or, in each case, their negative, or similar expressions, identify certain of these forward-looking statements.
 Other forward-looking statements can be identified in the context in which the statements are made.
-Forward-looking statements include, among other things, statements relating to our strategy, outlook and growth prospects, our operational and financial targets, our liquidity, capital resources and capital expenditure, our planned investments, the expectations as to future growth in demand for our services, general economic trends and the context in which we operate.
-Although we believe that the expectations reflected in these forward-looking statements are teasonable, we can give no assurances that they will materialise or prove to be correct.
+Forward-looking statements include, among other things, statements relating to our strategy, outlook and growth prospects, our operational and financial targets, our liquidity, capital resources and capital expenditure, our planned investments, the expectations as to future growth in demand for our services, general economic trends and trends in the healthcare industry, the impact of regulations on us and our operations and the competitive environment in which we operate.
+Although we believe that the expectations reflected in these forward-looking statements are reasonable, we can give no assurances that they will materialise or prove to be correct.
 Because these statements are based on assumptions or estimates and are subject to risks and uncertainties, the actual results or outcome could differ materially from those set out in the forward-looking statements.